Harry Gordon Johnson: Career

-Harry, as Johnson was universally known, was an inveterate conference-goer.
+As Johnson was universally known, was an inveterate conference-goer.
 In addition he visited innumerable universities, especially in Canada and in Asia.
 He "circled the globe like a planet" (Scott 80).
 This travelling style began in the fifties when he was teaching refresher courses for economists in Karachi and Singapore.
 His travelling and ubiquitousness became legendary.

 Physically, he was a large man, overweight or at least stout, with piercing dark brown eyes.
 But he was far from sluggish, and gave an impression of intense and disciplined intellectual and physical energy.
 He was often loudly and informally dressed.
 His energy was kept under control by his continuous carving of wooden statuettes, of which he made thousands in many different artistic styles.
 He carved at seminars and in his room, throughout the most concentrated discussions of intricate economic problems.